 The central concept of negligence is that every reasonably prudent person is expected to behave in a particular manner.
 If their actions are against those expectations and if the resultant injuries could have been prevented if the defendant had acted in a more responsible manner, then negligence on the part of the defendant is established.
 The court will then proceed to determine the type of damages you are entitled to and the extent of compensation that you deserve.

 The level of compensation is thus not standardized in personal injury cases.
-If you have been injured and if you feel that you deserve to be compensated for the damages that you have incurred, you should contact one of our lawyers at Bader Law Firm.
+If you have been injured and if you feel that you deserve to be compensated for the damages that you have incurred, you should contact one of our lawyers at Bader Scott Injury Lawyers.
 Each personal injury case is different.
 The type of injury can be different, the recovery time can be different, and the impact on work and personal life can be different for different people.
 If you want to ensure you are adequately compensated for the specific damages that you have incurred, you need the help of a personal injury attorney who has already dealt with cases that are similar to yours.

 Consult with a Rome Personal Injury Attorney Today to Discuss Your Claim